 Tickets | SWIFT Members £95 / Non-Members £150 per person (including the conference + refreshments during the day).

-We understand the importance of good mental wellbeing and that a co-ordinated and evidence-informed approach to mental health and wellbeing in schools and colleges can lead to improved pupil and student emotional health and wellbeing, and ultimately facilitate a readiness to learn.
+We understand the importance of good mental wellbeing and that a co-ordinated and evidence-informed approach in schools and colleges can lead to improved emotional health and wellbeing in children and young people, and ultimately facilitate a readiness to learn.

-Equally as important is prioritising positive staff wellbeing which is essential for cultivating a mentally healthy school, for retaining and motivating staff and for promoting pupil wellbeing and attainment.
+Equally as important is prioritising positive staff wellbeing, which is essential for encouraging a mentally healthy school, for retaining and motivating staff and for promoting pupil wellbeing and attainment.
 SWIFT is committed to supporting the wellbeing of all children and staff in schools.

-We are pleased this year to be working with the following local and national wellbeing partners in our commitment to provide meaningful and relevant continuing professional development opportunities to support staff and pupil’s health and wellbeing:
+We are pleased to work with the following local and national wellbeing partners in our commitment to provide meaningful and relevant continuing professional development opportunities to support staff and pupil’s health and wellbeing:

 Active Devon is a community-focused, non-profit organisation dedicated to inspiring and supporting Devon to be active.

 Case-UK support a wide range of organisations from community-based groups, Local Authorities and private companies to provide tailored support programmes to help businesses, families and individuals achieve a fuller and happier lifestyle.